When you arrive

 If you have successfully completed your online enrolment and have received your access card, you can activate it by tapping this on any access point to enter a room or part of a campus building.

 2. Move in (if relevant)

 If you are moving into university accommodation, the Residential Life Team will send you all the information you need about your moving in date and support you to settle in and get to know your neighbours and your new community.
 More information can be found on the accommodation pages.

 At the University of East London, our academics are committed to helping you succeed.
 You'll get to know your academic advisor early on when you start with us.
-You don't need a reason to get in touch, just drop them a line and arrange a one to one meeting.
+You don't need a reason to get in touch, just drop them a line and arrange a virtual one to one meeting.
 They will become your academic guide as you progress through your student journey, helping you to overcome challenges, make study choices, and shape your next steps beyond graduation.
 An academic advisor will be allocated to you at the start of your academic journey and you will be introduced to them in the first week of teaching.
 Further details about academic advisors and what to expect in each meeting are available in Moodle.

 Library, Archives and Learning Services provide access to high-quality academic resources, expert advice, and inspirational study spaces in modern library buildings on both our Stratford and Docklands campuses.
 Due to the Covid-19 pandemic, we are unable to operate our libraries 24/7 during term time.
 You can find the latest opening times on the intranet.

 To keep you safe our libraries are operating with social distancing in place for individual study only.

 We have introduced ‘QuickMeet Spaces’ around the campuses which are in line with UK government guidelines.
 These are clearly identifiable, or you can find your nearest QuickMeet Space on our intranet.
 The spaces are intended to be used as a short-term space to meet with classmates to discuss projects or assignments.

 7. Check out the physical activity programme and download the Moves+ app